turboproc/Zigbee-USB-dongle/README.md

 - CJTAG interface through 6 pin header

 The 6 pin connector matches the adapter board which allows easy connection to the TI CC-DEVPACK-DEBUG board.

+WARNING: this is work in progress.
+Designs still need to be validaded on first prototypes.